The National Archives of Australia holds Army, Navy and Air Force service records, which include service during World War I and World War II.

 When you find the service record, if it is not digitised, you can purchase an online copy by selecting the 'request copy' link on the right side of the screen above the item title.
 If your search returns multiple items, you will first need to select the relevant item.

 If you wish to view the original record in the reading room in which it is held (see the 'location' field of the item), go to the Ask us a question page on the home page and submit an 'advance request to view records' form.
-If an item has an access status of 'not yet examined', you will first need to submit an application requesting the item be examined for public release, which can take up to 90 days.
+If an item has an access status of 'not yet examined', you will first need to submit an application requesting the item be examined for public release, which can take up to 90 business days.

 Copies of World War I Australian Imperial Force service records and some World War II army, navy and air force service records are available online.
 To save or print a PDF copy of an item for which there is already an online copy: